nikhilc52/hot_hand/README.md

 - Joshua Miller and Adam Sanjurjo: ["Surprised by the hot hand fallacy?
 A truth in the law of small numbers."](https://onlinelibrary.wiley.com/doi/pdf/10.3982/ECTA14943)
   - This paper describes the error within the original GVT study, and how to re-calculate the hot hand effect accordingly
 - [Momentum isn’t magic – vindicating the hot hand with the mathematics of streaks (Joshua Miller and Adam Sanjurjo).](https://theconversation.com/momentum-isnt-magic-vindicating-the-hot-hand-with-the-mathematics-of-streaks-74786)
-  - An article that describes the bias described in the Miller and Sanjurjo paper in more conversational terms, which I borrowed from in my article
+  - An article that explains the bias described in the Miller and Sanjurjo paper in more conversational terms, which I borrowed from in my article
 - ESPN API
   - The API behind ESPN's in-game data, which I used to obtain the data I analyzed